Mastering the Art of Applying Car Decals and Graphics: Tips for a Flawless, Professional Finish

 Why Air Bubbles Occur When Applying Vinyl Decals?

-It can also occur if you apply glue to install your car decal too hastily without using a squeegee to press out air from underneath.
+It can also occur if you apply glue to install your car decals too hastily without using a squeegee to press out air from underneath.

-Moisture is another culprit—if the surface is not fully dry or has high humidity, it becomes challenging to keep decals straight and free from bubbles as they don’t stick well to wet surfaces.
+Moisture is another culprit—if the surface is not fully dry or has high humidity, it becomes challenging to keep car decals straight and free from bubbles, as they don’t stick well to wet surfaces.

 Techniques to Apply Window Decals Without Damaging the Paint